 Please do not forgett your visa / passport , your flight tickets and the Lax-a telephone numbers in case of emergency +354 5576100 or +354 8927146 or +354 8936110 or +354 8527522 e-mail firstname.lastname@example.org or email@example.com

-The accommodations at the camp are nice private rooms in separate houses.
+The accommodations at the camp are nice rooms in a large hotel style building.
 The dining/sitting area is in a separate building.Here one can relax after the day’s fishing, enjoy a drink (or two) with your fellow anglers and share stories about the fishing.
 Well, whatever you do, while in the camp you are never too far from fish as they are always within a cast, 24 hours a day.
 The Kola lodge is only one hour away from the Murmansk airport , very convenient and no helicopter ride needed.

 Kola river Russia Kola Peninsula Travel itinerary: